natalieagus/50002-2022/_notes/l_memoryhierarchy.md

 **To read:**
 * Supply high voltage to the *word line*.
 This will connect the source and the drain of both NFETs.
 * In turn, current flows to the bit line on the right and its complement on the left.
-* <mark> The sense amp at the end of both bit-lines will compute the difference and amplify the small voltages to a normal 1-bit logic level. </mark>
+* <span style="background-color:yellow; color: black">The sense amp at the end of both bit-lines will compute the difference and amplify the small voltages to a normal 1-bit logic level.</span>

 > For example, if the sense amp computes a `+ve`difference between $$V_{\text{bit}} - V_{\overline{\text{bit}}}$$, then it corresponds to logic `1` and vice versa.